damonmcc/ViewHive/README.md

-# ViewHive v0.9.2
+# ViewHive

-ViewHive is a project to periodically record videos at scheduled times and save them to external USB storage.
+ViewHive is a Raspberry Pi system to periodically record videos at scheduled times and save them to external USB storage.
 The file is saved as a H.264 video playable with VLC.

 Scheduled recoring times are set with a remote while an OLED display shows the menus and inputs.
 After a period of inactivity, the camera shuts down to conserve battery, only starting up to record or after pressing the power switch.

+## Instructions for Use
+* (coming soon)

 ## Parts